mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose up deps.get
     $ docker-compose up compile

 **Start Queue & Registration Service** in the background.
-It's usually ok if you don't do this explicitly, [docker-compose.yml](docker-compose.yml) ensures it will be started when required by other services.
+It's normally ok if you don't do this explicitly, the [docker-compose.yml](docker-compose.yml) file ensures it will be started when required by other services.

     $ docker-compose up -d redis